 As it is located at the edge of Vincennes Woods (Bois de Vincennes), Paris Zoo has commonly been referred to as “Vincennes Zoo” since it was opened.
 The Zoo, located in Paris’ 12th arrondissement, in an area of land provided by the City Hall, has always used "Paris Zoo" as its official name since it was founded in 1934.

 Paris Zoo should not be confused with the Ménagerie, the zoo in the Botanical Gardens, which is also located in the capital and is also a National Museum of Natural History site.

 Paris Zoo is a national museum of natural history site; what is the National Museum of Natural History?

 The National Museum of Natural History is a cultural, scientific and professional public body.
-It is managed both by the French Ministry of Higher Education, Research and Innovation and the French Ministry of Ecological Transition.
+It is managed both by the French Ministry of Higher Education and Research and the French Ministry of Ecological Transition.